Secrets¶

 Note that Bazel will reduce the visible environment variables,

-it would be expanded “too late”.
+so if you quote $HOME it would be expanded “too late”.
 It’s simplest to just use the full path to your home directory.

 To run integration tests in an IDE, add this environment variable in the Bazel Test launch config.
 (Alternatively, when manually launching individual tests, you also just set a JVM property or environment variable, because it will ultimately fall back to those secret managers, even when running tests.)